BeamFi/beamapp/README.md

 createActor(canisterId)
 ```

-since it has conflicts with NextJS server side rendering
+since it has conflicts with NextJS server-side rendering

 Notes: You can deleted unused files like \*.wasm

 ## Continuous Delivery

-Two Github workflows are used for deploying to dev (https://dev.beamfi.app) and prod (https://beamfi.app)
+Two GitHub workflows are used for deploying to dev (https://dev.beamfi.app) and prod (https://beamfi.app)

 The main difference between them is the canister ids they connect to but all of the canisters run on IC mainnet canisters.
 There is no IC testnet.
-Treat the dev environment like staging environment.
-Your local IC replicas is your own testnet.
+Treat the dev environment like a staging environment.
+Your local IC replicas is your testnet.

 ## Connect to BeamFi local canisters

 When you have BeamFi canister setup in local IC replicas, you can connect to it by:

-- From BeamFi backend Git project, copy canisters_id.json to .dfx/local/canisters_id.json
+- From [BeamFi Protocol](https://github.com/BeamFi/BeamFiProtocol) Git project, copy canisters_id.json to .dfx/local/canisters_id.json
 - copy env.iclocal to env.development and env.production (note env.production is only required if you run next export)
 - run NextJS server